-OK, in order to explain the correct method for evaluating a horticulture lighting system, let’s start by highlighting the metrics you should never use when comparing horticulture lighting systems.
+In order to explain the correct method for evaluating a horticulture lighting system, let’s first highlight some of the metrics used today that you need to avoid:

-Many people use total electrical watts, $/watt or watt/square foot to compare horticulture lighting systems, but these metrics are 100% useless and will most likely lead a consumer to make a poor purchase decision.
+Many people use total electrical watts, dollar/watt or watts/square foot to compare horticulture lighting systems, but these metrics are 100% useless and will most likely lead a consumer to make a poor purchase decision.
 Why?
 Simple.
 Electricity doesn’t grow plants.
 Furthermore, radiometric efficiency (how much light a fixture emits per watt of electricity) can vary by up to 200% amongst the popular LED fixtures on the market today.
 Hence, since light (not electricity) grows plants, you need to ask how much light a fixture emits.
 It sounds simple, but 99.9% of horticulture lighting companies do not advertise this metric.
 Instead, they focus on electrical watts.
 Why?
-Because it is very hard to design an efficient lighting system that delivers high light levels (measured in μmol/Joule), and it is very easy to build an inefficient lighting system that consumes a lot of electricity.
+Because it is very hard to design an efficient lighting system (measured in μmol/J) that delivers high light levels, but it is very easy to build an inefficient lighting system that consumes a lot of electricity.
 High efficiency LEDs, power supplies and optics cost more than less efficient components, and many manufacturers use lower quality components to increase profit margins.
-To reinfornce Rule #1, let’s compare two lighting systems using a real-world example.

-Remember…You are not buying a lighting fixture.
-You are buying a system that delivers light to grow your plants, so a quantitative measure of light is the only relevant metric you should use to compare horticulture lighting solutions.
-In this real-world example, Fixture A is our SPYDR 600 GROW-MAX product.
-Fixture B is an LED fixture made by a competing LED company.
+Remember…You are not buying watts.
+You are buying a system that delivers light to grow your plants, so a quantitative measurement of light output and the efficiency in which the system produces that light is the critical metric you should use to compare the performance of horticulture lighting solutions.

-Many scientific papers have confirmed that all wavelengths from 400nm to 700nm (the typical PAR range) will grow plants.
+Many scientific papers have confirmed that all wavelengths from 400 to 700 nm (the typical PAR range) will grow plants.
 However, there is a myth that is widely propagated on the Internet that claims plants do not use green light.
 Many companies promote their magical growth spectrum by publishing the commonly-referenced Chlorophyll A and B absorption spectrum chart.
 Armed with this chart, they mention that plants are green, so plants reflect green light from the full-spectrum light source.
 Have you heard this one before?
-Without going any deeper into this topic, it is important to note that there is no magical spectrum that is going allow a 50W fixture to replace a 1000W fixture because it only uses the “wavelengths that plants need.”
-While plants certainly have multiple pigments and photoreceptors across the PAR range, nothing will trump the need for delivering the required light levels of light to your plants.
-Spectrum has a very real effect on plant morphology, but be cautious of a company that spends too much time talking about their special spectrum (especially if they do not spend equal effort in publishing their delivered PAR measurements.)
-There is a short list of companies who manufacturer commercial-grade LED fixtures for the professional horticulture industry, and none of them market the number of LED ‘bands’ in their fixture.
+Without going any deeper into this topic, it is important to note that there is no magical spectrum that is going to allow a 50W fixture to replace a 1000W fixture because it only uses the “wavelengths that plants need.”
+While plants certainly have numerous pigments and photoreceptors across the PAR range, nothing will trump the need for delivering the required levels of light (PPFD) to your plants.
+Spectrum has a very real effect on plant development, but be cautious of a company that spends too much time talking about their special spectrum (especially if they do not spend equal effort in publishing their delivered PAR measurements).
+There is a short list of companies who manufacture commercial-grade LED fixtures for the professional horticulture industry, and none of them market the number of LED ‘bands’ in their fixture.

 Let’s take a quick look at Rule 4.
-Unless you are growing a really small plant directly under your light, a single PPFD measurement doesn’t tell you much.
+Unless you are growing a small plant directly under your light, a single PPFD measurement doesn’t tell you much.
 By clustering the LEDs closely together and using narrow beam optics, it is very easy for a manufacturer to show an extremely high PAR measurement directly under the fixture.
-However, unless you are only growing one plant in this exact location, you need to know how much PAR is being distributed across the entire grow area.
+However, unless you are only growing one plant in this exact location, you need to know how much PAR is being distributed across the entire canopy.
 Since most LED lighting systems centralize the LEDs into a small fixture footprint, these systems naturally produce very high PPFD levels directly under the fixture.
 However, these light levels will drop significantly as you move the PAR sensor just a small distance from the main fixture housing.
-Let’s take a look at this example.
-If you are growing over a 4’ x 4’ area, you need to review the PPFD levels over the expanded footprint to calculate the average light level the lighting system is providing.
-If you only had the measurement point from figure 3, you may assume this fixture is extremely powerful.
+If you are growing over a 4’ x 4’ area, you need to review the PPFD levels over the entire area to calculate the average light level the lighting system is providing.
+If you only had a center point measurement you may assume a fixture is extremely powerful.
 However, you would need multiple measurements across the 4×4 grow area to calculate the average amount of PAR that is provided by the fixture.
-(See Figure 4) Some companies rely on extremely narrow optics to provide sky-high PPFD numbers, but if your plants are bigger than a few square millimeters (the average sensor size on a PAR meter), than this number does not tell you much about the complete coverage area.
 Light uniformity across the grow area varies greatly from fixture to fixture, and unfortunately, most manufacturers do not publish complete PAR maps.
-It is easy to produce high PPFD numbers directly under the fixture, but it takes a very powerful light to deliver high PPFD values to the outer edges of a 4×4 grow area.
-Compared to fixtures costing less than $2,000, the SYPDR 600 was developed to provide the industry’s best uniformity over a 4′ x 4′ grow area.
-(See Figure 3 and Figure 4)
+It is easy to produce high PPFD numbers directly under the fixture, but it takes a very powerful and well-designed light to deliver high (and uniform) PPFD values across an entire canopy.

 As a simple analogy, the LED inside a lighting system is equivalent to the engine in a car.
 By itself, the horsepower rating of the engine doesn’t tell you how fast the car will go.
 Pair a high-horsepower engine with a poorly designed transmission, and the car will not go very fast.
-Hence, as far as the driver is concerned, the relevant metrics for a car are related to the performance the car actually delivers (i.e. 0-60 mph time, top speed, miles per gallon, etc.).
+Hence, as far as the driver is concerned, the relevant metrics for a car are related to the overall performance (e.g. 0-60 mph time, top speed, miles per gallon).
 Any reference to a component inside the car is irrelevant to the driver.
 It is the same situation with lighting systems.
-The amount of light delivered to your grow area, the electrical watt consumption and the light distribution pattern are the important metrics, so ask for more information if a manufacturer wants to focus on the type of LED they use.
+The amount of light delivered to your grow area (PPFD), the electrical watt consumption, and the light distribution pattern are the important metrics to focus on, so ask for more information if a manufacturer wants to focus on the type of LED they use.

-Again, you are buying light to grow your plants.
-In our opinion, you want to buy a lighting system that delivers the required amount of light to your plants for the lowest initial cost while consuming the fewest electrical watts possible.
-Ask the fixture manufacturer to provide the following pieces on information: PPF, Input watts and PPFD Maps for your intended coverage area.
-With this information, you can calculate the most important metrics these metrics: PPF/$, μmol/J, light distribution patterns and uniformity levels.
+Again, you are buying light to grow and develop your plants.
+In our opinion, you want to buy a lighting system that delivers the required amount of light to your plants for the lowest initial cost, while consuming the fewest electrical watts possible.
+Ask the fixture manufacturer to provide the following pieces on information: PPF, input watts, and PPFD maps for your intended coverage area.
+With this information, you can calculate: PPF/$, μmol/J, light distribution patterns, and uniformity levels.